binghe/HOL/examples/lambda/barendregt/README.md

 solvableScript.sml :
       solvability of lambda-terms; Wadsworth's theorem (solvable iff has_hnf)

 boehmScript.sml :
       Effective Boehm trees

 lameta_completeScript.sml :
-      Hilbert-Post Completeness of Lambda-Eta-Calculus
+      Hilbert-Post Completeness of λη-Calculus

 takahashiS3Script.sml :
-      Section 3 of Takahashi's paper (has_benf iff has_bnf)
+      Section 3 of Takahashi's paper (has_benf <=> has_bnf)

-These files are new work.
+These files are new work described in:

+    Tian, C., Norrish, M.: Mechanising Böhm Trees and λη-Completeness.
+(UOK)
+    In: 16th International Conference on Interactive Theorem Proving (ITP 2025). pp. 28:1-28:18.
+LIPIcs (2025).

 # Coverage of [Barendregt 1984] (and other materials)